-#container #run-time #embedded-linux #file-format #northstar #applications #npk
+#container #run-time #embedded-linux #file-format #northstar #tool #npk

 app northstar-sextant